justin adkins

 • Booking

-justin has taught as a visiting professor at Marlboro College and Allegheny College.
-His courses have included, “Assata: In her own words” a course about Assata Shakur and “Standing Up for Racial Justice”, a cross-listed for both undergraduate and graduate students.
+justin taught as a visiting professor at Marlboro College and Allegheny College.
+His courses included, “Assata: In her own words” an undergraduate course in Black Studies at Allegheny College about Assata Shakur, and “Standing Up for Racial Justice”, a cross-listed Sociology course for both undergraduate and graduate students at Marlboro College.

-justin speaks about issues of the heart and how identity politics often don’t mirror reality. justin has over 20 years of experience in life coaching, leadership and social justice based education in not-for-profit, educational, and religious organizations.
-He has led multicultural queer social justice based trainings in a variety of settings including universities, high schools and middle and elementary schools, social service agencies, churches, and healthcare organizations.
+justin has over 20 years of experience in life coaching, leadership, and social justice based education in higher education, not-for-profit, and religious organizations.
+He has led multicultural queer social justice based training in a variety of settings including universities, high schools, middle and elementary schools, social service agencies, churches, and healthcare organizations.

 justin is a regular speaker at conferences, high schools, and colleges.
-His talks focus on bullying and LGBTQ terminology and his trainings are founded in queer feminist theory.
+His talks focus on bullying and LGBTQ terminology and his workshops are founded in queer feminist theory.

 In 2015, justin and his lawyer Andrea J. Ritchie made history when U.S. District Judge Jed Rakoff found that transgender people qualified as a “quasi-suspect class” entitled to a “more exacting standard of judicial review” for allegations of discrimination because of a history of persecution.
 This is the same category that the Second Circuit assigned to gay people in the marriage-equality case of Windsor v.
 United States, Rakoff noted.
 In Courthouse News lawyer Andrea J. Ritchie said “This is a significant victory – requiring heightened scrutiny of discrimination against transgender people in the context of police interactions is particularly significant given the pervasive harassment, profiling, discrimination, violence, and unsafe placement transgender people experience at the hands of police based on gender identity and expression,”

-In 2013 justin was featured (with a few minute long cartoon about his experience of arrest at Occupy Wall Street) in the film Just Gender, directed by George Zuber and narrated by Emmy Award-winner Bebe Neuwirth.
+In 2013 justin was featured (with a short cartoon about his experience of arrest at Occupy Wall Street) in the film Just Gender, directed by George Zuber and narrated by Emmy Award-winner Bebe Neuwirth.

 Firmly grounded in social justice theory and the feminist belief that the personal is political, he challenges people to rethink the boxes in which they put themselves and others.